About the FICO Credit Score

 Since our society is so automated, you're probably not surprised to hear that your creditworthiness comes down to a single number.

 The FICO score is built by credit agencies.
 They use the payment history of your various loans: credit cards, mortgages, car/boat loans and others.

 The three credit reporting agencies use slightly different formulas to build a credit score.
 The original FICO was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
 While these methods vary from one agency to another, the differences aren't huge; each agency uses the following factors to calculate your credit score:

 - Your Credit History - How many years have you had credit?

 - History of Payments - Do you pay your bills on time?

-Can I improve my FICO score?
+Can I raise my FICO score?

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

-Want to know more about your credit score?
-Give us a call: 954.920.9799.
+Curious about credit scores?
+Give us a call at 954.920.9799.